levithomason/gpt-pair-programmer/README.md

 Location, profile, and other information the user shares.

-## Interfaces
+## Architecture

+### Local Server

+A local server runs the LLMs, executes the [Tools](#tools) locally on your computer, and provides APIs for the web app.
+The local server powers the web app and the ChatGPT plugin, so it's always required.

-### Desktop
+### Web App

-The primary interface is the desktop app, which provides the most powerful experience.
+The web app is the primary interface.
-This requires adding API keys for OpenAI and Google.
-This is the most powerful interface, but requires the most setup.

-A chat interface is provided, similar to ChatGPT, but with additional features.
+It provides a chat UI similar to ChatGPT, but with additional features.

 ### ChatGPT Plugin

 Give GPT access to your computer via the ChatGPT plugin.
 This is the easiest way to get started, but is limited in functionality.

-Gives ChatGPT access to the [Tools](#tools) listed above.
+This allows ChatGPT to run the same [Tools](#tools) on your computer as the web app.

 ## Roadmap